 If a person or object is in the path of the skids, they slow down in proportion to their current speed.
 However, they come to a complete stop at a distance of 10 cm at the latest.
 As soon as the obstacle is out of the way, the skids resume movement on their own.

 Yes, on the floor plan of the hall in our software, specific zones – such as “crosswalks,” intersections, or danger zones – can be marked.
-You can specify whether the skids should either slow down in these zones, not stop within the zone (e.g., at fire doors), or not enter the zone at all (e.g., stairwells, other staging areas).
+You can specify whether the Filics robots should either slow down in these zones, not stop within the zone (e.g., at fire doors), or not enter the zone at all (e.g., stairwells, other staging areas).

 The Streamliner runs entirely within the customer's own network, and the entire control logic is also processed directly on the robot on site.
 This means that operational data never leaves the environment at any point, and our customers retain full control over access, interfaces, and security standards, fully in line with their internal policies.
 In addition, Filics is prepared for the requirements of the Cyber Resilience Act (CRA).
 This ensures that our system will also meet the increasing regulatory and security-related requirements in the future.